CogComp/zoe/README.md

 the purpose of demoing the algorithm and validating key results.

-The results may slightly differ from published numbers, due to the randomness in Java's HashSet iteration order.
+The results may slightly differ from published numbers, due to the randomness in Java's HashSet and Python set's iteration order.
 The difference should be within 0.5%.

-A major flaw of this re-written demo is the speed.
-It's much slower comparing to it's original version in Java, due to the usage of naive data structures like Python lists.
+A major flaw of this system is the speed of running new sentences, due to ELMo processing.
-Re-written with modern packages written in Cython like numpy may hugely improve it.
+We have cached ELMo results for experiments (like figer), and we will further cache more results.

 ## Usage